 I went for my first day of recording with not much more preparation than getting my book printed off.
 What a mistake!
-Luckily we had technical problems and Tony Johnston, who is helping me with the project, decided to redo the first part again a week or so later.
+Luckily we had technical problems and Tony Johnston, who helped me with the project, decided to redo the first part again a week or so later.

-It’s a great question; let me answer it by simply saying “A lot!”
-Read on, to find my easily applied learnings that will make your leadership style more efficient and effective, no matter what area you work in.
+It’s a great question; let me answer it by saying “A lot!”
+Read on, to find my easily applied learnings that will make your leadership style more efficient and effective, no matter what industry you work in.
 And in addition, by adopting all seven behaviours, you will be portraying a more customer centric style and become a great leader yourself.

-1. We should never stop learning.
-As we age and rise in the corporate world, we seem to forget that we don’t know it all!
-We even think that we should have all the answers, or worse still, think that we do!
+As we rise in the corporate world, we seem to forget that we don’t know it all!
+We sometimes even think that we should have all the answers, or worse still, believe that we do!

-It’s vital that we continuously strive to keep learning and challenging our every-day habits and behaviours.
-Lifelong training and learning should be everyone’s mantra.
+It’s vital that we continuously strive to keep learning and challenging our everyday habits and behaviours.
+Lifelong learning should be everyone’s mantra.